The Woolf Quarterly Team:

 Originally from Canada, Barbara’s spent over half her life in Switzerland.
 She’s worked as a corporate writer, presentation coach, proposal advisor, tree planter, Santa’s helper and deputy sheriff.

 Barbara is a chocolate fan who does copywriting, in that order.
-When she’s not for clients – Barbara’s inventing funny pictures with her iPad.
+When she’s not writing or editing for clients – Barbara’s inventing funny pictures with her iPad.
 She can also be found avoiding chores and sketching Zürich while balancing a Café Crème on her knee.

 D.B. is an American writer who has been living in Europe since 1995.